top of page

 Here’s what we know today:

-Protects Joints and Muscles: Gentle, consistent movement keeps joints lubricated, maintains flexibility, and prevents muscle wasting, which is especially important for those with limited mobility.
-It may seen counter intuitive, but regular movement is important for arthritis too!
+• Protects Joints and Muscles: Gentle, consistent movement keeps joints lubricated, maintains flexibility, and prevents muscle wasting.
+This is especially important for those with limited mobility.
+It may seem counterintuitive, but regular movement is crucial for arthritis too!

-Balances Blood Sugar and Insulin: Movement improves those after meal blood sugar spikes, insulin sensitivity and helps regulate blood glucose levels.
-I once had an 84 year old patient with diabetes - he didn't want to take medicine from his family doctor or me, so we agreed he would ride his bicycle around the block after each meal.
-Worked like a charm.
+• Balances Blood Sugar and Insulin: Movement improves those after-meal blood sugar spikes, enhances insulin sensitivity, and helps regulate blood glucose levels.
+I once had an 84-year-old patient with diabetes who didn’t want to take medicine from his family doctor or me.
+We agreed he would ride his bicycle around the block after each meal.
+It worked like a charm!

 Why It’s Easy to Let Movement Slide